 - small size of the device allows you to always have it with you

 The most important to know after placing your order – a Wi-Fi device will be delivered to the hotel you specify.
 The device will be delivered with a charging cable and connection security code.
 On the day of departure, just put the device in the same envelope in which you received it and leave it at the reception of your hotel.
-You don’t have to send it anywhere; you don’t have to drive it back anywhere.
+In some companies, you need to send it back in the original envelope to the renting company, which means you have to put the envelope to the mail box.

 Turkey – my other posts